JeromeA/LispIdeaPlugin/NOTES.md

 Several classes are involved:
 * RenameElementAction.
 This is the main entry point, triggered by shift-F6
-* VariableInplaceRenamer has several limitations, one of them is that it reverts to a dialog as soon as
+* VariableInplaceRenamer has several limitations, one of them is that it reverts to a dialog as soon as:
   * one of the references is in a different file (see InplaceRefactoring.performInplaceRefactoring()).
-  * or the scope is not a local one (same place)
+  * or the scope is not a local one (same place).
 * MemberInplaceRenamer is the one we want to use.
 But MemberInplaceRenameHandler.isAvailable() will only work on PsiNameIdentifierOwner instances.